 - Don’t put prices on your live video post in the video description.
 The dollar signs and money amounts are insta-scam worthy to Facebook and they will not only show your video or post to less people, but they might also restrict your Facebook profile from posting as well.

 - Buy your own custom URL and forward it to sale page.
 Lots of direct sales companies have a registration form you need to go and fill out or a page where you are supposed to buy your stuff, and all of those are attached to a url.
-You can buy a url here, and then just forward it to your super crazy long URL that your direct sales company gave you.

 - Make your own graphics.
 I know that a lot of direct sales give you fancy schmancy graphics for you to use in your Facebook posts, and they sometimes even give you the stuff to write with it, but this is SUPER DUPER spammy.
 Basically, if you and every other rep is using the exact same graphics or text, Facebook isn’t going to show those posts to anyone and they are going to throw you right in jail.
 I love PicMonkey for all my graphic making needs!